Vladimir Guerrero Jr.: 2021: First All-Star Appearance and Hank Aaron Award

-Guerrero finished the 2021 season batting .311/.401/.601 and tied the major league lead in home runs with Salvador Pérez (48), led in runs scored (123), and led the majors in total bases (363).
-He won the American League Hank Aaron Award & the Tip O'Neill Award for 2021 but finished second in American League MVP voting behind Shohei Ohtani.
+Guerrero finished the 2021 season batting .311/.401/.601 and tied the MLB lead in home runs with Salvador Perez (48), led in runs scored (123), and led the majors in total bases (363).
+He won the American League Hank Aaron Award and the Tip O'Neill Award for 2021, but finished second in American League MVP voting behind Shohei Ohtani.

 2022: First Gold Glove Award

 On March 22, 2022, Guerrero signed a $7.9 million contract with the Blue Jays, avoiding salary arbitration.
 During an April 13 game against the New York Yankees, Guerrero hit a home run off Gerrit Cole and subsequently had his hand stepped on by Aaron Hicks during a play at first base.
 Despite the injury, he remained in the game and hit two more home runs, finishing the day at 4-for-4 with 3 home runs and 4 RBIs.
-Guerrero then became the first player in major league history to hit three home runs in a game, then strike out at least four times the following game on April 14.
+Guerrero then became the first player in MLB history to hit three home runs in a game, then strike out at least four times the following game on April 14.

 Later that season, Guerrero was named to start the All-Star Game at first base for the American League.

 In a game against the Tampa Bay Rays on September 14, he hit a home run, which was the 100th home run of his career.
 With this home run, he became the youngest Blue Jay to 100 home runs and the 7th youngest player in MLB history to 100 home runs and 100 doubles.

-In 2022, Guerrero led the major leagues in double plays grounded into (26), and batted .274/.339/.480 with 32 home runs, 97 RBIs, and 116 strikeouts.
+In 2022, Guerrero led the MLB in grounded into double plays (GIDP) with 26, and batted .274/.339/.480 with 32 home runs, 97 RBIs, and 116 strikeouts.

-In his return to the postseason, he batted 1-for-9 with an RBI as Toronto again lost in the AL Wild Card Series, this time at home against the Seattle Mariners.
+In his return to the postseason, he batted 1-for-9 with one RBI as the Blue Jays lost the AL Wild Card Series to the Seattle Mariners, despite having home-field advantage at the Rogers Centre.

-He was named as a finalist for a Gold Glove Award for his defensive play at first base in the American League and won the award on November 1.
+On November 1, 2022, Guerrero won the American League Gold Glove Award at first base in recognition of his exceptional defensive performance.

 2023: Home Run Derby Champion

 On July 10, 2023, Guerrero won the MLB Home Run Derby in Seattle.
 He hit a final round record 25 home runs to defeat Randy Arozarena.
-Guerrero became part of the first father-son duo to win the Derby, with his father Vladimir Guerrero having won the contest in 2007.
+Guerrero became part of the first father-son duo to win the Derby, with his father Vladimir Guerrero Sr. having won the contest in 2007.

-Guerrero finished the season batting .264/.345/.444 with 26 home runs and 94 RBI.
+Guerrero finished the season batting .264/.345/.444 with 26 home runs and 94 RBIs.
 Guerrero and the Jays again played poorly in the playoffs, being swept for the third consecutive postseason appearance, losing to the Minnesota Twins in the AL Wild Card Series.
 He batted 1-for-7 with a double and a walk.

 2024

 Guerrero's salary for the 2024 season was set at $19.9 million, a record amount determined by the salary arbitration process.

-Guerrero finished the season batting .323/.396/.544 with 30 home runs and 103 RBI.
+Guerrero finished the season batting .323/.396/.544 with 30 home runs and 103 RBIs.